 When a hardware error is detected in the 4341 Processor, the support processor receives control and a logout of scan ring data occurs in the support processor.
 The support processor inspects the logout data and determines whether a check-stop condition exists.
-If not, the support processor determines whether the error is retryable.
-If so, the support processor initiates operation of the instruction retry function in the instruction processing function.
+If not, the support processor determines whether the error is retryable and if so, initiates an instruction retry by the instruction processing function.